Azure/azure-powershell/src/NetworkCloud/NetworkCloud.Autorest/docs/Invoke-AzNetworkCloudScanClusterRuntime.md

 ## EXAMPLES

-### Example 1: {{ Add title here }}
+### Example 1: Trigger the execution of a runtime protection scan to detect and remediate detected issues, in accordance with the cluster configuration
 ```powershell
 Invoke-AzNetworkCloudScanClusterRuntime -ResourceGroupName resourceGroupName -ClusterName clusterName -SubscriptionId subscriptionId --ScanActivity "Scan"
 ```

-Trigger the execution of a runtime protection scan to detect and remediate detected issues, in accordance with the cluster configuration.
+This command triggers the execution of a runtime protection scan to detect and remediate detected issues, in accordance with the cluster configuration.

 ## PARAMETERS